 Under some circumstances, as a result of investigations, subpoenas or lawsuits, the University may be required by law to provide electronic or other records, or information related to those records or relating to use of information resources, ("information records") to third parties.
 Additionally, the University may in its reasonable discretion review information records, e.g., for the proper functioning of the University, in connection with investigations or audits, or to protect the safety of individuals or the Palo Alto University community.
 The University may also permit reasonable access to data to third-party service providers in order to provide, maintain or improve services to the University.
-Accordingly, users of University information resources.
+Accordingly, users of University information resources do not have a reasonable expectation of privacy when using the University's information resources.